 Junior Racers – Track Attack program (10-12 years old)

-Registration for the program takes place in fall Online at Zone4.
-Information and equipment sessions, Ski Swap scheduled in November before the on-snow sessions begin.
-Please check on this web site for registration updates.
+Registration for the program takes place in the fall online at Zone4.ca .
+Information and equipment sessions, as well as a Ski Swap will be scheduled in November before the on-snow sessions begin.
+Please check our facebook page for registration updates SpudValley Nordics.

 Warm clothing that allows freedom of movement is essential for the enjoyment of skiing.